 Seabird population trends and diets

 Populations of common murres (Uria aalge), Atlantic puffins (Fratercula arctica) and northern gannets (Morus bassanus) off eastern Newfoundland increased in the 1990s (Chardine et al. 2003).
-Given that capelin is an important prey item for these predators, particularly during the breeding season, increases in their populations are inconsistent with the collapse hypothesis.
+Given that capelin is an important prey item for these predators, particularly during the breeding season, increases in their populations appear to be inconsistent with the collapse hypothesis.

 Fish stocks in general and pelagic stocks in particular contract their geographic range during periods of rapid population decline (Winters & Wheeler 1985, Worm & Tittensor 2011, Burgess et al. 2017).
 This pattern has been described for several finfish and shellfish populations (Prince et al. 2008, Wilberg et al. 2009), including Atlantic cod (Rose & Kulka 1999) and Northwest Atlantic herring stocks (Winters & Wheeler 1985).
 Capelin’s center of distribution moved southward during the early 1990s, i.e. closer to the vicinity of seabird colonies along Newfoundland’s northeast coast.
 Throughout the 1990s, common murres on Funk Island almost exclusively fed capelin to their chicks during the breeding season (Davoren & Montevecchi 2003).
 Consistently high local abundances of capelin at annually persistent spawning sites within seabird foraging ranges allowed for the high percentage of capelin in parental deliveries (Davoren et al. 2012, Davoren 2013).
 Therefore, a higher proportion of capelin in common murre’s diet post-1991 is not inconsistent with the collapse hypothesis, whereby the range of the collapsed capelin stock overlapped with the foraging range of seabird breeding colonies.